gerson93/basic_chatbot/README.md

 4. Before that, we find the cosine similarity with cosine_similarity function, between the input and the content of *sent*.
 We look for the most similar sentence to our input, and we show it through the last return **sent[id_sent]**.
 5. If we didn't find any similar content, if **request_tfidf == 0**

-The next step will to control the accuracy of answers, and read more article or text.
+The next step will to control the accuracy of answers, and read more articles or text.